 The ESC Councils' goal is to share knowledge among medical professionals practising in specific cardiology domains.

 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

 Information on this page will help you get organised in your search for funding and support to attend ESC Congress.

-A dynamic track designed by ESC Scientists of tomorrow to present the most relevant and up to date information in basic cardiovascular research.
+This dynamic track designed by ESC Scientists of tomorrow will be hosted in the Hub and present the most relevant and up to date information in basic cardiovascular research.

 Back to Scientific Sessions